drnsmith/drnsmith.github.io/content/projects/Project9/Project9.md

 The predictors of air pollution are as complex as the phenomenon itself.
 By engineering meaningful features and understanding their relationships, we laid the groundwork for building effective ML models.

-# PART 3.
+# Part 3.
 Regression Models for Pollution Prediction

 Regression models form the backbone of many predictive analytics projects.
 They are simple yet powerful tools for understanding relationships between variables and forecasting outcomes.

-In this blog, I’ll explore how regression models were used to predict PM10 pollution levels in Auckland, their strengths and limitations, and how they provided valuable insights into air quality trends.
+In this part, I’ll explore how regression models were used to predict PM10 pollution levels in Auckland, their strengths and limitations, and how they provided valuable insights into air quality trends.

 ### 1. Why Regression Models?